 Q. How many restaurant awards does Florida Trend give?

-In addition to awarding the Golden Spoons, we recognize achievement in other categories, including the Hall of Fame, Best New Restaurants and Best Brands.
+In addition to awarding the Golden Spoons, we recognize achievement in other categories, including the Hall of Fame and Best New Restaurants.

 Q. How does a restaurant qualify for a Golden spoon?